Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

 \subsection{Ground-truth processing}

-To verify the advantages of human-vehicle cooperative visual perception fror autonoumous driving, this paper introduces Real-time Kinetic(RTK) data to compare.
-Because the results of human-vehicle visual perception are 2D images, this paper transformed relative displacement in real-world road into pixel-level trajectory to validate in the same coordinate.
+To verify the advantages of human-vehicle cooperative visual perception for autonomous driving, this paper utilized Real-time Kinetic(RTK) data to analyze the accuracy of the visual fusion method.
+Because the results of human-vehicle visual perception are 2D images or videos, this paper transformed relative displacement in the real-world road into pixel-level trajectory to validate in the same coordinate.
 The transforming formula is shown as Equation \ref{eq:ground}.

 where